-- maintain a cumulative grade point average of at least 2.0 (C). - complete a minimum of 45 s.h. of upper-level credit, including half the credit earned for the major and 15 s.h. taken with UMUC. - complete a minimum of 30 s.h. at UMUC, including half the credit earned for the major and for the minor.
+- maintain a cumulative grade point average of at least 2.0 (C). - complete a minimum of 45 upper-level credits, including half the credit earned for the major and 15 credits taken with UMUC. - complete a minimum of 30 credits at UMUC, including half the credit earned for the major and for the minor.